Sjord/Sjord.github.io/_posts/2019-07-01-most-commonly-used-dutch-passwords.md

 date: 2019-11-06
 ---

 Online brute force attacks use a list of commonly used passwords.
 Which passwords are common can vary for different countries.
-In this article, we look into how passwords differ for each country.
+In this article, we look into how passwords differ for Dutch users.

 <!-- photo source: https://commons.wikimedia.org/wiki/File:Stage_2_finish,_Tour_de_France_1966_(cropped).jpg -->